-New solutions using Bluetooth Tags claim to be far cheaper than their Active RFID counterpart.
+New solutions using Bluetooth Beacons & Tags claim to be far cheaper than their Active RFID counterpart.
 Here’s why it makes sense.

 Manufacturers, healthcare administrators, and all kinds of other businesses use technology to track assets.
 More importantly, this has been going on for decades.
 Those companies with a long history in the business of tracking have likely tried several different kinds of real-time location systems.
 These days, the most common competing technologies include active RFID, Wi-Fi, UWB, BLE, and Zigbee.

 Check out an extensive overview of RTLS and their applications in manufacturing, healthcare, logistics, and workplaces.

 Chances are, if you’re looking into asset tracking tags, you aren’t seriously considering all of the above technologies.
 If you want the features and cost of RFID tags, a ZigBee system probably isn’t going to fit the bill.
 Or if you want extreme accuracy and have a huge budget, you won't be using RFID.

 Let's see an example.
 A given solution requires room-level or 3-5 meter accuracy.
 The business could choose to invest in a highly accurate system using Zigbee.
 The results would be highly granular which is ideal...for some situations.
 Here, extreme granularity would only mean more data to manage and sift through as well as far larger costs.

 That's why, for these solutions requiring room level or 3-5 meter accuracy, Bluetooth tags and RFID tags are among the most commonly used tools.
 Wi-Fi tags are also a viable solution.